JaneJeon/bazaar-backend/docs/api.md

 ### Chat
 Each negotiation has a chat room in which the buyer and the artist can discuss the details of the negotiation.

+### Stripe
+There are two types of stripe accounts.
+A seller account and a customer account used to make purchases.
+In order to make a customer account, you must submit credit card information in the form of a stripe token to the backend.
+It will be impossible to begin a commission on the buyer side without first making a customer account.
+The seller account is required for artists to accept payments.
+In order to establish a seller account, an authorization code must be sent to the backend.
+The User model has `hasStripeAccount` and `isStripeCustomer` properties so that the frontend can verify whether or not the appropriate stripe account exists.

 ## Routes
 - [POST `/sessions`](#posts)
 - [DELETE `/sessions`](#dels)